 Companies typically charge between £80 and £120 per month, often running limited time promotions and so their prices are not always shown on their website.
 Most, however, will be happy to provide a quote if you contact them.

-Some will charge a weekly or monthly fee, where others may take a percentage of your earnings, which is good to keep in mind for a higher-paying contract.
+Some will charge a weekly or monthly fee, while others may take a percentage of your earnings, which is good to keep in mind for a higher-paying contract.

 It is worth contacting a few compliant firms to get a quote.
 For top tips on what to look out for when you are shopping around, click here.